 COVID-19: Pivoting with Purpose

-As we prepare for states to re-open, the COVID-19 pandemic continues to have a lasting, and often devastating, impact on business owners.
+For the last several months, the COVID-19 pandemic has had a lasting and often devastating impact on business owners.
+However, more states are allowing more businesses to re-open to some degree.
 Whether you are an innovator, entrepreneur, startup, or established business, it is imperative that you pivot and reassess your business model or intellectual property strategy to remain relevant and successful in the “new normal.”

 Consider these 4 strategies to help you “Pivot with Purpose” during the pandemic, especially as consumer and market needs continue to shift.

 “Cash is King”, but money is tight.
 While it may be easier said than done, managing your expenses is key to business survival and long-term growth.
 Evaluate your resources, review your business contracts, and determine how you can reduce losses to run your business more efficiently.
 You have to move forward, but with purpose and caution.
 Identify, then eliminate, unnecessary expenses, outsource non-core competencies, and use the extra money to invest and grow in your business.

 Do you have an invention that needs to be patented?
 Consider filing a provisional patent application.
 A provisional patent application can be a very useful avenue for inventors who wish to secure a patent application filing date but avoid the initial costs and fees associated with filing a full non-provisional.
 A provisional patent application is a temporary application that lasts 12 months from the date the provisional application is filed.